 Our new neighbours!
 Kiosk is a co-op shop owned by a few Icelandic fashion designers, founded back in 2010.
 Some of whom sell their work exclusively here in the shop, but all of them take turns manning the floor.
 The labels that are sold in their new store in Grandi are Magnea, Anita Hirlekar, Bahns, Eyglo and Hlín Reykdal.

 HAF Store and HAF Studio is founded and run by the husband and wife duo Hafsteinn Júlíusson and Karitas Sveinsdóttir and are one of the most sought out interior designers in Iceland.
 You are likely to spot their interior design in various spaces in Reykjavík, most notably at the reception of Reykjavík Residence, Yuzu Burgers, Mat Bar, Húrra Reykjavík and many more locations.
-The duo also run HAF Store where you’ll be able to purchase some of their unique design from their studio as well other handpicked products from abroad.
+The duo also run HAF Store where you’ll be able to purchase some of their unique designs from their studio as well other handpicked products from abroad.
 Anything from ceramics, lights, furniture to cosmetics.
 This is yet another treat for the design enthusiast.

-A welcome newcomer located in the same building as NORR11 on Hverfisgata, right across the street from Safnarhúsið Museum.
-During lunch you can head there for a soup and sandwich combo, but in the afternoon visit Mikki Refur for their unique variety of natural wines and coffee.
+A welcome newcomer, located in the same building as NORR11 on Hverfisgata, right across the street from Safnarhúsið Museum.
+During lunch, you can head there for a soup and sandwich combo, but in the afternoon visit Mikki Refur for their unique variety of natural wines and coffee.

 Vínstúkan 10 Sopar